3 Job Types in Which Virtual Assistants Excel

 There was a time when virtual assistants (VAs) hired out their services almost exclusively in the field of general office administration, executive, and personal assistance, but those days are gone already.

-Of course, you can still contract a VA to perform those types of job for you, but you can also hire virtual assistants to perform niche activities, offering even more ways to keep your business’ labour costs to a minimum.
+Of course, you can still contract a VA to perform those types of jobs for you, but you can also hire virtual assistants to perform niche activities, offering even more ways to keep your business’ labor costs to a minimum.

 Indeed, it’s possible to find VAs who specialize in almost any type of role that they can fulfill remotely, but in this article, we will outline three of those which lately, are in popular demand among small-business owners.

 3 Most Common Job Types Covered by VAs

 If you require someone to perform tasks falling into any of the following categories, you have little to lose by trying the services of a virtual assistant.
 Then you can decide whether to continue with the virtual model or switch to the more expensive, and typically less flexible, approach of hiring a local professional as an employee.

 1) General Assistance

 General business admin services are still a staple offering in the virtual assistant profession, so if you want a low-cost solution to give yourself, or your business team more time for value-adding activities, you’ll find plenty of willing and capable VAs working as freelancers, or in the employ of virtual assistant providers like Virtual Done Well.